4-time boxing champ Broner withdraws from Saturday fight - WHIZ News

 Broner announced his decision on Instagram, apologizing to his fans and asking for prayers.
 He said mental health is real and that “I’ve watched a lot of people die playing with they boxing career and that is something I won’t do …”

-The 33-year-old from Cincinnati also said he loves boxing and “I feel like I came up short before because my mind was not 100% there.”
+Broner, a 33-year-old from Cincinnati, also said he loves boxing and “I feel like I came up short before because my mind was not 100% there.”

 Broner said he needed to make some changes instead of worrying about other’s people’s feelings.